-Freie Universität Bozen unibz Libera Università di Bolzano Università Liedia de Bulsan in the context of young learners at demonstrate the competences where work with well support or presentation simulations. be in a position to covered during the speech, accuracy
+Freie Universität Bozen unibz Libera Università di Bolzano Università Liedia de Bulsan young learners at Kindergarten. demonstrate their insights, knowledge and competences when formulating appropriate written work with well supported statements, and when giving oral presentations or conducting peer teaching simulations. be in a position to give their point of view on themes covered during the course, demonstrating fluency of speech, accuracy and complex language use. comprehend and explain the importance of developing a "growth mindset" for successful educational outcomes.